A manufacturer's guide to protecting customers' data – and your own

 ISO 9001:2015 raises the bar

 There’s no better example of the importance of minimizing the various types of exposure than in the latest ISO standard.
-In a brochure introducing its rollout in 2015, the organization stated, “Another major difference is the focus on risk-based thinking.
+When introducing its rollout in 2015, the organization stated, “Another major difference is the focus on risk-based thinking.
 While this has always been part of the standard, the new version gives it increased prominence.”

 The document also emphasized the need to include the role and impact of the business’s “interested parties,” most notably its supply chain.
 As Macfab president Chris Macmorine points out, “The new ISO standard is spurring everybody to look at risk management, and that also relates to looking at how their key suppliers manage risks.